ewilansky/devops_demo/README.md

 ## Prerequisites

 Docker v.
-8.06.1-ce for the Mac or Windows
+1.8 or later for OS X or Windows
 16 GB of RAM
 The Git client for your operating system

 ## Setup Instructions Specific to Your Host Operating System

+These instructions are current as of Docker v 2.0.0.3.
+If you are on a later version, configuration might be different.

 1. In Docker for Mac, enable Kubernetes integration from the Docker > Preferences > Kubernetes tab.

       or

-1. In Docker for Windows, enabled Kubernetes integration from Docker > ??
+1. In Docker for Windows, enable Kubernetes integration from Docker > Settings > Kubernetes option.

 ### Setup instructions for Mac or Windows systems

-1. From the Kubernetes tab, ensure or select the Kubernetes orchestration radio button.
+1. From the Kubernetes tab/option:

+    OSX: ensure or select the Kubernetes orchestration radio button.

+    Windows: ensure or select the Deploy Docker Stacks to Kubernetes by default check box.

 2. Once Docker and Kubernetes are started, open a command prompt.